0xA2/0xA2.github.io/_posts/2019-03-09-Hackmin 2019 CTF Write-up: 2FUN.markdown

 ---
 layout: post
-title: "Hackmin 2019 CTF Write-up: 2FUN"
+title: "nullcon HackIM 2019 CTF Write-up: 2FUN"
 description: "[write-up] Meet in the middle attack on 2DES like cipher"
 ---